The Block Editor

 Using HTML

-Inserting a Divider
+Inserting a Separator

 A divider will take up an entire block, and no additional text can be added.